serendipit0502/Demo/README.md

-"NonUmbrella-StaticFramework" is a demo to show Using a StatciFramework with it's dependencies "Umbrella_DynamicFramework" is a demo to show Using a DynamicFramework As UmbrellaFramework
+"NonUmbrella-StaticFramework" is a demo to show Using a StaticFramework with it's dependencies "Umbrella_DynamicFramework" is a demo to show Using a DynamicFramework As UmbrellaFramework with it's dependencies